-Heading into today, shares of the internet video service had lost 14.05% over the past month, lagging the Consumer Discretionary sector's gain of 0.22% and the S&P 500's loss of 5.02% in that time.
+Coming into today, shares of the internet video service had lost 0.43% in the past month.
+In that same time, the Consumer Discretionary sector lost 11.32%, while the S&P 500 lost 9.94%.

-Wall Street will be looking for positivity from NFLX as it approaches its next earnings report date.
-This is expected to be October 20, 2020.
-On that day, NFLX is projected to report earnings of $2.11 per share, which would represent year-over-year growth of 43.54%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.37 billion, up 21.43% from the year-ago period.
+Wall Street will be looking for positivity from Netflix as it approaches its next earnings report date.
+This is expected to be October 18, 2022.
+The company is expected to report EPS of $2.12, down 33.54% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.86 billion, up 5.02% from the year-ago period.

-Any recent changes to analyst estimates for NFLX should also be noted by investors.
+Any recent changes to analyst estimates for Netflix should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.22% higher.
-NFLX currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.15% higher within the past month.
+Netflix is currently a Zacks Rank #3 (Hold).

-Digging into valuation, NFLX currently has a Forward P/E ratio of 74.72.
-This valuation marks a premium compared to its industry's average Forward P/E of 9.05.
+In terms of valuation, Netflix is currently trading at a Forward P/E ratio of 23.91.
+This valuation marks a premium compared to its industry's average Forward P/E of 9.13.

-Also, we should mention that NFLX has a PEG ratio of 2.49.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Broadcast Radio and Television was holding an average PEG ratio of 0.63 at yesterday's closing price.
+It is also worth noting that NFLX currently has a PEG ratio of 1.67.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Broadcast Radio and Television industry currently had an average PEG ratio of 0.98 as of yesterday's close.

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 96, putting it in the top 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 211, which puts it in the bottom 17% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.